Joecstarr/thesis/sections/software/documentation/generators/montesinos.md

 ###### Montesinos Generator Config Structure

-The config structure contains the data needed for generating a set of algebraic tangle trees from a collection of lists of twist vectors.
+The config structure contains the data needed for generating a set of Montesinos algebraic tangle trees from a collection of lists of twist vectors.

 This includes: